Q&A: Alice Markey

-Local resident Alice Markey dreamed of working in film but didn’t know how to get into the industry, here she talks to Islington Life about how she broke into the sector with help of Islington Council’s Film Office which is run by FilmFixer.
+Local resident Alice Markey dreamed of working in film but didn’t know how to get into the industry.
+She talks to Islington Life about how she broke into the sector with help of Islington Council’s Film Office and FilmFixer.

 I was always interested in films and TV growing up but I didn’t know it was a possibility, and the industry can seem really opaque and based on connections and who you know.
 So I put it to one side and thought this is something I will never be able to do.